 Try applying this when you get into an argument when there is tension and emotions are running high.
 Tell the other person that you truly want to understand why they are feeling so strongly about the situation and give them a few reasons why you think they may be right!

 Doing something as simple as that can diffuse a confrontation.
 The other party sees you as being very respectful in your attempt to understand their point of view, and this often leads to them then looking at things from your point of view too.

 Arguments & Confrontations - Self development summary

 Many people are afraid of confrontation as they perceive it as an 'awful experience'.
-Instead, view arguments and confrontation as opportunities to learn more about the way people tick and as a way to develop your own self growth and personal development.
+Instead, view arguments and confrontation as opportunities to learn more about the way people tick and as a way to develop your own growth and personal development.

 Also, every experience adds to your personal wisdom, something that is very special and very deep.
-Throughout life you accumulate experiences that contribute to your own self development and personal growth.
+Throughout life you accumulate experiences that contribute to your self development and personal growth.
 In turn, this leads to greater emotional health and emotional wealth, and the wiser you become.

 To receive further articles do visit the 'FREE Self Development Newsletter' link below.
 For my Background, Passions and why I write articles like these, see: Dr JOY Madden

 Editor's Picks Articles

 Top Ten Articles